alvinlindstam/grapheme/README.rst

     pip install grapheme

-The currently supported version of Unicode: 12.0.0
+The currently supported version of Unicode: 12.0.0 (12.1.0 has/will add a single codepoint, not affecting graphemes).

 What?
 Why?
 ==========